-Plant your feet firmly on the floor with your knees bent to an angle of approximately 80-90 degrees.
+Plant your feet firmly on the floor with your knees bent to approximately 80-90 degrees.
 Keep your feet flat and heels on the floor.
-Grip the bar using your perfect grip and ‘lock’ your shoulders back into the bench.
+Grip the bar with a perfect grip and lock your shoulders back onto the bench.

 Squeeze your shoulder blades together, push your chest out, and then drive your shoulder blades back into the bench and ‘lock’ them into position.
-Lower your glutes down onto the bench and squeeze.
-Your body should be tight, and you should feel locked and secure on the bench.
+Next, lower your glutes down onto the bench and squeeze.
+Your body should be tight and feel locked and secure on the bench.

 NEVER put your feet on the bench, as this will make you dangerously unstable.